Ivan-du-toit/blog/content/pages/quotes.md

 _"Failure is simply the opportunity to begin again, this time more intelligently."_ - __Henry Ford__

 _"'Follow your dreams'?
 Fuck your dreams!
 Try stuff and see what makes you happy."_ - __Richard Campbell__

+_"It’s lonely at the top.
+99% of people are convinced they are incapable of achieving great things, so they aim for mediocre.
+The level of competition is thus fiercest for ‘realistic’ goals, paradoxically making them the most competitive."_ - __Tim Ferriss__

+_"We can be truly successful only at things we are willing to fail at."_ - __Mark Manson__

+_"All of us, more than we recognize, are products of the thinking around us.
+And much of this thinking is small."_ - __David Schwartz__

+_"Would you like me to give you a formula for success?
+It’s quite simple, really: Double your rate of failure.
+You are thinking of failure as the enemy of success.
+But it isn’t at all.
+You can be discouraged by failure or you can learn from it, so go ahead and make mistakes.
+Make all you can.
+Because remember that’s where you will find success."_ - __Thomas J. Watson__

+_"Every skill you acquire doubles your odds of success."_ - __Scott Adams__